 The founder of Gregory’s Bald, Russell Gregory, is buried at the Primitive Baptist Church cemetery (a relatively large cemetery containing some 300 plots) in Cades Cove where he was laid to rest in 1864.
 His tombstone reads “murdered by North Carolina rebels” due to his involvement in leading an ambush of confederate soldiers with his son, Charles Gregory.
 The irony in this comes from Russell Gregory’s ties to the Union during the Civil War and his son’s commitment to the Confederate Army.

 The historical value that these cemeteries hold can give visitors an understanding of the harsh centuries that were endured.
-With cemeteries big and small hidden throughout the Smokies, the tombstones themselves give background and representation of who these people were.
+With cemeteries big and small hidden throughout the national park, the tombstones themselves give background and representation of who these people were.
 Some cemetery sites provide more questions than answers but are still hidden gems surrounded by the beauty of the Great Smoky Mountains.

 Most all known cemeteries are maintained by the Park Service.
 Each spring the cemeteries are cleaned before the decoration period in late May or June.
 Today, many families with ancestral roots in the Smokies still come for cemetery decoration and homecoming services.

-Here’s a map with the locations of the recorded cemeteries in the park.
 Take time to see one of these historical markers the next time you visit the Smokies.
 Though beautiful and peaceful, they serve as reminders of how hard life was for many of the families that lived there from previous centuries.